 Let’s analyze each of those three paths that will enable you to do business in the country.
 Carefully understanding an analyzing the requirements for each will be essential when choosing your path.

 Schengen business visa

-If you are planning to visit Spain for less than 3 months for business purposes, this is your visa.
+As we saw in our article regarding the different types of visas in the country, If you are planning to visit Spain for less than 3 months for business purposes, this is your visa.